-Robert A. Beattey, JD, MA, PhD is a clinical and forensic psychologist with a focus on neuropsychological assessment and interventions.
-He currently serves as Chief of Psychology and Co-Director of the Center for Brain Health at Fairfax Behavioral Health in the Pacific Northwest.
+Robert A. Beattey, JD, PhD, ABPP is a clinical and forensic psychologist with a focus on neuropsychological, civil, and criminal forensic assessment.
+He is Board Certified in Forensic Psychology.
+Dr. Beattey previously served as Chief of Psychology and Co-Director of the Center for Brain Health at Fairfax Behavioral Health in the Pacific Northwest.
 Also an attorney, he teaches and conducts research unified by a focus on evidence-based decision making in clinical, legal, and public policy contexts.
 Dr. Beattey is the Managing Member of The Beattey Group and Adult Services Director of Park Avenue Neuropsychology.
 He previously served as a full-time member of the faculty at Arizona State University's School of Social and Behavioral Sciences, as Legal Director for a non-profit policy organization, and as a local prosecutor.
-Dr. Beattey is the author of a number of peer reviewed empirical studies that have been published in clinical and public policy journals, as well as a frequent contributor to edited volumes, professional conferences, and other professional works, including being co-editor of The Ethical Practice of Forensic Psychology: A casebook published by Oxford University Press.
+Dr. Beattey is the author of a number of peer reviewed empirical studies that have been published in clinical and public policy journals, as well as a frequent contributor to edited volumes, professional conferences, and other professional works, including being co-editor of published by Oxford University Press.

 Robert A. Beattey, Jr.

 PhD: Clinical Psychology, CUNY Graduate Center

 JD: The Ohio State University

 BA: Columbia University

 Internship: CA Department of State Hospitals, MSH Los Angeles, Department of Psychology

 Post Doc: Washington State Department of Social and Health Services, Special Commitment Center, Forensic Services